 I wanted to challenge the perceptions of the Golden Gate Bridge.

 In solid red-orange and spanning 1.7 miles long, the Golden Gate Bridge is an icon of San Francisco.
-Though it is visibly massive, everyone chases after the same handful of popular perspectives that garner significant social media engagement which can become repetitive, and even boring.
-They're all taken at the same spot, edited in similar ways, and all showing the grandeur of the bridge.
+Though it is visibly massive, people often chase after the same handful of popular perspectives that garner significant social media engagement, which can become repetitive.
+They're often taken at similar spots, edited in similar ways, and all showing the grandeur of the bridge.
 Due to the sheer quantity of photos of the Golden Gate Bridge every day, it almost feels like the bridge is photographed to death and there isn't much left to see of the bridge.

 Over the past couple of years, I've made uncountable trips to this 1.7 miles of architectural wonder to capture all its faces that have never been presented before.
 The bridge has many beautiful features that are neglected when it's observed as a whole.
 It comprised of imposing towers, stylized street lamps, gigantic cables, and more - each with their own distinctive geometry and shape - the bridge may be more beautiful when examining its individual features than viewing it as a sum of its parts.